Once you get past the confusion, Americado’s food is a hit

 Among the dessert choices were frozen popsicles and housemade flan.
 Might be better to save your sweet tooth for a sweet agua fresca, such as guava or coconut horchata ($3).
 Other drinks include craft cocktails, a small selection of beer, and several tequilas.

-The restaurant was built from the ground-up — by Dallas-based Coeval Studio, which is also a co-owner — on a large plot of land where an auto repair shop used to be.
+The restaurant was built from the ground-up on a large plot of land where an auto repair shop used to be.
 As at many other contemporary restaurants, decor is a mix of rustic, modern and industrial.
 The dining area is outfitted with the obligatory garage door, which is opened when the weather’s nice.

 Parking is behind the restaurant, along Gordon Street.
 If you park in the vacant lot next to the restaurant, a sign warns, you’ll get towed — something you definitely need to know before you go.